Universal MBQC with generalised parity-phase interactions and Pauli measurements: Conclusions and further work

 In the scheme we gave, each of the qubits whose measurement depends on previous outcomes is a correction involved in implementing a single $T$-gate.
 Hence, the number of required measurement/feed-forward cycles is clearly related to the $T$-depth of the associated circuit.
 We intend to make this relationship precise and relate to similar results known for the one-way model concerning pattern depth and parallelisation of measurements.
 Another avenue of future work is to understand the general properties of feed-forward in P-graph states.
 For instance, concepts like Flow and gFlow \cite{GFlow,MarkhamKashefi} are likely to apply with little modification to the `double edge' portion of a P-graph state, so it will be interesting to see if this can be extended.

-Finally, there is an intriguing link between the form of a parity-phase gate derived in equation \eqref{eq:virtual-qubit} and quantum computing with magic states.
+This work also highlights a link between the form of a parity-phase gate derived in equation \eqref{eq:virtual-qubit} and quantum computing with magic states.
+It may be useful to consider if the representation of Ising-type interactions (i.e. parity-phase gates) as `virtual' magic states can be exploited for magic state distillation.
 For instance, on ion trap based architectures, it is possible to introduce $O(n^2)$ parity-phase gates in a single time step using an $n$-qubit interaction \cite{molmersorensen1999}.
-One can wonder if this quick production of $O(n^2)$ `virtual magic states' makes it possible to achieve some kind of advantage in magic state distillation.
+It is a topic of future work to try to make use of this curious property in the construction of fault-tolerant protocols.